COVID-19 (Novel Coronavirus)

 - People who are pregnant

-Q: What should I do if I have COVID-19 symptoms?
-(Updated)
+Q: What should I do if I have COVID-19 symptoms or have been exposed?

-A: First, if you suspect you may have COVID-19, please stay home and limit your contact with other people as much as possible.
+A: First, if you have symptoms of COVID-19, please stay home and limit your contact with other people as much as possible.

 - Trouble breathing